Real estate investment in Mauritius

 This permit is attached to the acquired property and is renewable every 10 years.
 The foreign acquirer and his family thus benefit fully from all the advantages associated with this investment scheme.

 For real estate purchases below this threshold, the acquirer investor benefits from the continuous residence on the island (6 months per year) with all the associated advantages, particularly the possibility of electing Mauritius as his tax residence.
 This procedure is not to be taken lightly or autonomously and requires the intervention of a specialist in property law.

 Non-Mauritians can acquire a real estate property under specific investment programs accessible to foreigners.

-Any foreigner who wishes to make a real estate purchase in Mauritius must first of all file a written request Board of Investment (BOI) with supporting documents including among others
+Any foreigner who wishes to make a real estate purchase in Mauritius must first of all file a written request to the Board of Investment (BOI) with supporting documents including among others:

 - Copy of Applicant's Passport

-The cost of this application is ten thousand Mauritian rupees, equivalent to ten thousand rupees, roughly equivalent to 250 Euros.
+The cost of this application is ten thousand Mauritian rupees, roughly equivalent to 250 Euros.
 However, the BOI should be approached for the details of the application, either by telephone, by a representative or by visiting the site.

 If the request is accepted by the BOI, the buyer can proceed:

 - to the signature of the Preliminary Reservation Agreement